SystemsApproach/ops/lifecycle.rst

 entire system.
 It would start with "Build" stage, followed by a "Test" stage, and then conditional upon success, conclude with a "Deliver" stage.
-But this approach doesn't take into account the loose coupling of all the components that go into a building a cloud.
+But this approach doesn't take into account the loose coupling of all the components that go into building a cloud.
 Instead, what happens in practice is that Jenkins is used more narrowly to (1) build and test individual components, both before and after they are merged into the code repository; (2) integrate and test various